gabesullice/dinosaur/README.md

 Actions should be small and focused, don't do more than one thing unless very closely related.

 ### Adding actions
-To add actions, you can add your logic to `pumpjack_add_js()` or use the pumpjack_helper module, which defines a context reaction so that you can place javascript dynamically.
+To add actions, you can add your logic to `dinosaur_add_js()` or use the dinosaur_helper module, which defines a context reaction so that you can place javascript dynamically.

-To add actions directly from your module or elsewhere, you may call `_pumpjack_add_js()` directly (note the prepended underscore).
+To add actions directly from your module or elsewhere, you may call `_dinosaur_add_js()` directly (note the prepended underscore).
 It takes the name of the action and a boolean to define whether or not to add a dependent plugin.

 ### Naming
 Actions can have any name if they have no dependency.
 If they depend on a plugin, they must share the same base name.
 E.g.: